Sasha Knezev: American Addict

-American Addict The United States comprises 5 percent of the world's population but consumes 80 percent of its pharmaceutical narcotics.
+The United States comprises 5 percent of the world's population but consumes 80 percent of its pharmaceutical narcotics.
 This startling statistic opens American Addict, documentarian Sasha Knezev's in-depth examination of the corporatization of America's drug dependency and its impact on both capitalism and public health.
 He supports his case with disturbing statistics and emotional first-person accounts from addicts, their families, noted doctors, scientific researchers, and police.
 Archival news footage recounts the frequent role of prescription narcotics in celebrity deaths—from Elvis Presley to Michael Jackson and Heath Ledger to illustrate how this $64 billion industry has shaped social and political policies.
 A thorough indictment, American Addict leaves no facet of the pharmacological industry's influence unexplored.
-Noting historical examples such as the government's Bush-era revamping of the Medicaid program to benefit big business and its staggering contributions to political candidates, the film exposes the pharmaceutical industry's sway on politics and education.
-This hard-to-forget film will leave you questioning medical practices and the place of "legal" drugs in our society.
+Noting historical examples, such as the government's Bush-era revamping of the Medicaid program to benefit big business and its staggering contributions to political candidates, the film exposes the pharmaceutical industry's sway on politics and education.
+This film leaves audiences questioning medical practices and the place of "legal" drugs in society.

 American Addict was rated the second-best documentary by Mic on Netflix on its list of '11 Netflix Documentaries That Will Change the Way You Think About Drugs', ranking only below 2012 Sundance Grand Jury Prize Winner The House I Live In.
 Mic is a media company headquartered in New York City that reaches nearly 20 million monthly visitors and includes contributors such as Condoleezza Rice, Rand Paul and The New York Times op-editor and Bloomberg View executive editor David Shipley.
 American Addict was broadcast in Spain on national television on Television Espanola RTVE, Spain's largest broadcaster.

 Released in 2016, American Addict 2: The Big Lie digs deeper into the world of corruption, politics and pharmaceutical greed.
 Matthew Perry, Jonathan Davis, Ron Paul and Dennis Kucinich contribute to this eye-opening examination of America's deadly dependency on prescription medication.